 3. Long, Auburn Ombré Locks

-Choose dark auburn hair color ideas like deep reds or hues with brown undertones to boost your long locks.
+Choose dark auburn shades like deep reds or hues with brown undertones to boost your long locks.
 Ombré hair color with these tones looks especially vibrant against dark skin, as the colors blend well against the naturally dark brown or black hair you may have.
 Your long locks will be packed with definition and will especially stand out when worn with loose curls or waves.
 Tip: A color-safe shampoo and conditioner system, like Nexxus Color Assure Shampoo and Color Assure Conditioner, helps protect against color fade.

 4. Auburn Highlights